Abishake01/sales-manage/QUICKSTART.md

 ## First Steps

 1. **Register/Login**: Create an account or login with existing credentials
-2. **Create Invoice**: Click "Create New Invoice" from the dashboard
+2. **Create Enquiry**: Click "Create New Enquiry" from the dashboard
 3. **Fill Details**:
-   - Enter transaction details (engagement number, invoice number, date, status)
+   - Enter transaction details (engagement number, enquiry number, date, status)
    - Add seller and customer information
-   - Add invoice items using the table
+   - Add enquiry items using the table
 4. **Import Excel**: Click "Import Excel" to bulk import items
-5. **Export**: Use "Export Excel" or "Download PDF" to save your invoice
+5. **Export**: Use "Export Excel" or "Download PDF" to save your enquiry

 ## Excel Import Format